aguirrealvaro/next-aa-app/README.md

-# Next Tailwind Template
+# next-aa-app

-Custom next template including:
+NextJS boilerplate with the following features:

-- App router
+- App Router
 - Typescript
+- TailwindCSS
 - Prettier
 - ESlint
 - Pre-commit checking linter and types on staged files
-- Tailwind
-- Light and dark mode with css variables
+- Light and dark mode with CSS variables
 - Error Boundary
 - Knip to find deadcode

 ### To Do:

+- ts-reset
+- landing page
-- transparent css tokens
+- tests